 Skype for Business can be an instrumental tool for increasing productivity and closing more deals as your employees will be able to host meetings on the go and in real time using a well-designed and professional service.
 The benefit of hosting online meetings internally and externally are enormous, especially in today’s world where everyone is on the move, and there is always an internet connection.
 Imagine connecting to a meeting from your phone, then sitting down at your PC and seamlessly switching your attendance from one device to the the other.
 You can do that with Skype for Business.

-Here are a few steps that can be taken to help your company adopt Office 365 with ease and confidence:
+Here are a few steps that can be taken to help your company adopt Microsoft 365 with ease and confidence:

-There are several steps to take directly after a migration to ensure you get the most out of Office 365.
-User adoption should be a primary concern, and to ensure success in that, you'll want to very carefully plan the communication of the change to your employees.
-Those communications can make or break the adoption of Office 365.
+There are several steps to take directly after a migration to ensure you get the most out of Microsoft 365.
+User adoption should be a primary concern, and to ensure success, in that you'll want to very carefully plan the communication of the change to your employees.
+Those communications can make or break the adoption of Microsoft 365.
 If you were to roll out the software with minimal notice, employees could become frustrated and upset with the quick change.
-Therefore, communicating the implementation of Office 365 should happen in various ways including, but not limited to: flyers, announcements, meetings (such as a “Roll-Out Day” meeting) and even email blasts.
+Therefore, communicating the implementation of Microsoft 365 should happen in various ways including, but not limited to: flyers, announcements, meetings (such as a “Roll-Out Day” meeting) and even email blasts.

-Another factor to consider when planning how to communicate your business’s changeover to Office 365 is which person is sending out the emails about this change.
-If your company’s CEO or VP of Operations sends out emails and memos regarding the changeover to Office 365, employees are more likely to pay attention to all matters relating to Office 365.
-If employees are given a clear message about your company’s vision of how Office 365 will be used, then the entire process of adoption will be quick and efficient.
+Another factor to consider when planning how to communicate your business’s changeover to Microsoft 365 is which person is sending out the emails about this change.
+If your company’s CEO or VP of Operations sends out emails and memos regarding the changeover to Microsoft 365, employees are more likely to pay attention to all matters relating to Microsoft 365.
+If employees are given a clear message about your company’s vision of how Microsoft 365 will be used, then the entire process of adoption will be quick and efficient.

-One of the best ways to encourage and make your employees excited about the adoption of Office 365 is by using it yourself and demonstrating the capabilities of the software.
-One simple way to utilize a feature in Office 365 is to migrate your weekly conference calls to Microsoft Teams.
-Instead of paying for an external service that allows employees to conference in to your Wednesday afternoon progress report, show them Teams, which is included with your Office 365 subscription.
-Once you use this tool to conduct your weekly conference, employees will better understand how Office 365 can benefit them and will be inclined to adopt Office 365 earlier, thereby eliminating the extra cost of a professional conferencing service.
+One of the best ways to encourage and make your employees excited about the adoption of Microsoft 365 is by using it yourself and demonstrating the capabilities of the software.
+One simple way to utilize a feature in Microsoft 365 is to migrate your weekly conference calls to Microsoft Teams.
+Instead of paying for an external service that allows employees to conference in to your Wednesday afternoon progress report, show them Teams, which is included with your Microsoft 365 subscription.
+Once you use this tool to conduct your weekly conference, employees will better understand how Microsoft 365 can benefit them and will be inclined to adopt Microsoft 365 earlier, thereby eliminating the extra cost of a professional conferencing service.

-Another easy way to demonstrate the various uses of Office 365 could be creating a shared Word document.
-When you invite others to collaborate on a Word document, and they realize that everyone can make edits in real time, unlike traditional file shares where a file is locked when one user opens the file, they’ll instantly realize the potential for collaborating more efficiently through Office 365.
-Some of the most successful projects in the world were accomplished by having trusted followers, which is the goal of leading by example when it comes to your company’s adoption of Office 365.
+Another easy way to demonstrate the various uses of Microsoft 365 could be creating a shared Word document.
+When you invite others to collaborate on a Word document, and they realize that everyone can make edits in real time, unlike traditional file shares where a file is locked when one user opens the file, they’ll instantly realize the potential for collaborating more efficiently through Microsoft 365.
+Some of the most successful projects in the world were accomplished by having trusted followers, which is the goal of leading by example when it comes to your company’s adoption of Microsoft 365.

 The concept of a champion employee is relatively straightforward.
 The champion employee will most likely be an employee who excels in their day-to-day work and is hoping to increase his or her visibility within the organization.
-Employees now work across projects and departments, and when champions leverage features of Office 365 for better communication or collaboration on a project, they bring those features to different employees across the enterprise, providing employees on different projects and teams with a vision of how Office 365 tools can help them.
-While identifying and working with your champion employee is not going to make or break the entire business’s adoption of Office 365, having them get on board from the get-go will certainly help streamline the process.
-When you identify an employee that is using Office 365 better than other employees, single them out and offer to give them additional training in Office 365.
+Employees now work across projects and departments, and when champions leverage features of Microsoft 365 for better communication or collaboration on a project, they bring those features to different employees across the enterprise, providing employees on different projects and teams with a vision of how Microsoft 365 tools can help them.
+While identifying and working with your champion employee is not going to make or break the entire business’s adoption of Microsoft 365, having them get on board from the get-go will certainly help streamline the process.
+When you identify an employee that is using Microsoft 365 better than other employees, single them out and offer to give them additional training in Microsoft 365.

-Creating awareness and enlightening your employees on the benefits and uses of Office 365 is one of the most crucial aspects of adopting and integrating the software into your business’s routines and workflows.
-The training and awareness sessions that your company holds for Office 365 should happen in multiple sessions over time, thereby helping to alleviate your employees’ fears of new technology and helping to create a smooth adoption of Office 365.
-By training employees on Office 365’s various features in steps, your business is giving employees the necessary time they need to learn how each program can be utilized and harnessed to its maximum potential.
-Over time, they will begin using the various features of Office 365 to improve their personal and departmental workflow.
+Creating awareness and enlightening your employees on the benefits and uses of Microsoft 365 is one of the most crucial aspects of adopting and integrating the software into your business’s routines and workflows.
+The training and awareness sessions that your company holds for Microsoft 365 should happen in multiple sessions over time, thereby helping to alleviate your employees’ fears of new technology and helping to create a smooth adoption of Microsoft 365.
+By training employees on Microsoft 365’s various features in steps, your business is giving employees the necessary time they need to learn how each program can be utilized and harnessed to its maximum potential.
+Over time, they will begin using the various features of Microsoft 365 to improve their personal and departmental workflow.

 Your business collects and holds sensitive information about its own practices, employees, and products, as well as information for and about clients.
 Although you may not be the one in charge of collecting sensitive information, it is ultimately your responsibility to ensure that this information is kept safe and secure.
 Maintaining your company’s and your clients’ confidential information is one of the primary duties of owners and upper management.

 Good governance is crucial to maintaining security, defining how and where documents and files are saved, shared, and archived.
-Office 365 helps maintain this security through defining the Me (OneDrive), We (Office 365 Groups and Teams) and Us (Office 365 Groups and SharePoint) and adhering to the same, consistent, data safety practices across the entire suite.
+Microsoft 365 helps maintain this security through defining the Me (OneDrive), We (M365 Groups and Teams) and Us (M365 Groups and SharePoint) and adhering to the same, consistent, data safety practices across the entire suite.
 Some organizations are so locked down that they prohibit employees from using applications like Google Docs or Box; there’s a reason for that.
-As you likely know, those applications can’t be easily monitored by your organization and this leaves you open to the possibility of theft and data breaches (even unintentional ones).
+As you likely know, those applications can’t be easily monitored by your organization, and this leaves you open to the possibility of theft and data breaches (even unintentional ones).

 Businesses can (and should!) establish their own governance practices around what can be saved and shared.
 And Office 365 actually provides some tools to help with this, including tools that allow your organization to define what it considers sensitive data and what happens if this type of data is saved to OneDrive or SharePoint.
 If you have categorized social security numbers as sensitive information for example, Microsoft can generate alerts to the appropriate people to notify them that such information has been saved to the cloud.

-In addition to creating network policies for Office 365, employees should also be adequately trained on where to store and how to share documents that are sensitive in nature.
-Office 365 consultants can also help you and your organization define a policy around who can share what and with whom (such as only internal stakeholders versus individuals outside the company).
+In addition to creating network policies for Microsoft 365, employees should also be adequately trained on where to store and how to share documents that are sensitive in nature.
+Microsoft 365 consultants can also help you and your organization define a policy around who can share what and with whom (such as only internal stakeholders versus individuals outside the company).

 Finally, it’s hard to overstate the importance on training to prevent employees from becoming victims of phishing attacks.
 Even the most impenetrable firewall can’t protect against an employee clicking on a bad link.
 But with the right training, you can create an atmosphere of shared responsibility and establish protocols around reporting suspicious emails and links.
 That could mean the difference between a smoothly operating organization, or one that is facing a catastrophic ransomware attack.

-In conclusion, Office 365 is overflowing with applications and tools to help your business improve day-to-day work practice, which can give your organization a competitive edge.
-Office 365 is easy to use and will be quickly adopted by your employees, provided they receive awareness training and ongoing learning opportunities to enhance their confidence and skill sets.
+In conclusion, Microsoft 365 is overflowing with applications and tools to help your business improve day-to-day work practice, which can give your organization a competitive edge.
+Microsoft 365 is easy to use and will be quickly adopted by your employees, provided they receive awareness training and ongoing learning opportunities to enhance their confidence and skill sets.